sgeos/sgeos.github.io/_posts/2016-01-08-unix-arm-assembler-on-android.markdown

 date:   2016-01-08 07:12:57 +0900
 categories: jekyll github freebsd
 ---
 Months ago, someone on the FreeBSD forums [wanted help][original-post] getting an assebly language program running on a 64 bit intel machine.
-I read through the [FreeBSD Developers' Handbook x86 Assembly Language Programming section][freebsd-handbook-asm], and sure enough the 32 bit examples did not work.  x86 and x86-64 are just plain different.
+I read through the [FreeBSD Developers' Handbook x86 Assembly Language Programming section][freebsd-handbook-asm], and sure enough the 32 bit examples did not work.  x86 and x86-64 assembler are just plain different.
 Also, the ABI is completely different.

 I managed to find an [x86-64 hello world example for FreeBSD][freebsd-x86-64-hello-world].
 The environment works.
 Great!
 Now what?
 The problem with hello world examples is that there is no input.
 Without knowing where to go next, a hello world example is not very useful.
 Between the [Developer's Handbook][freebsd-handbook-asm], the [System V AMD64 ABI Reference][system-v-abi] and an x86-64 tutorial (that has since disappeared) I managed to write a command line utility in x86-64 ASM that processes command line arguments.